-Assumes \$100 invested at year-end 1992 in the Company, the Peer Group, and the Broad Market.
+Assumes \$100 invested at year-end 1994 in the Company, the Peer Group, and the Broad Market.

 The Peer Group was developed for the Company by Media General Financial Services and is comprised of certain companies that have Standard Industrial Classification ("SIC") codes which the Company believes correspond to the Company's primary lines of business.
 The companies which comprise the Peer Group are listed on Exhibit "A" to this Proxy Statement.
-The Peer Group is comprised of (a) chemical companies having SIC codes 102 (sulfuric and nitrate) and 103 (specialty chemicals); and (b) climate control companies having SIC code 059 (plumbing, heating, and air conditioning), and is provided for comparison to the Company's two primary lines of business, Chemical and Climate Control.
-The Broad Market line is provided as a result of the Company's Common Stock being listed on the New York Stock Exchange.
-The Company has been advised that the cumulative total return of each component company in the Peer Group has been weighted according to the respective company's stock market capitalization.
+The Peer Group is comprised of (a) chemical companies having SIC codes 112 (agricultural chemicals) and 113 (specialty chemicals); and (b) climate control companies having SIC code 634 (general building materials), and is provided for comparison to the Company's two primary lines of business, Chemical and Climate Control.
+The Broad Market line is provided as a result of the Company's Common Stock being listed on the New York Stock Exchange until July, 1999.
+The

+Company has been advised that the cumulative total return of each component company in the Peer Group has been weighted according to the respective company's stock market capitalization.
 In light of the Company's unique industry diversification, the Company believes that the Peer Group is appropriate for comparison to the Company.